rustwasm/wasm-bindgen/guide/src/examples/wasm-in-web-worker.md

-# WASM in Web Worker
+# Wasm in Web Worker

 [View full source code][code]

 [code]: https://github.com/rustwasm/wasm-bindgen/tree/master/examples/wasm-in-web-worker

-A simple example of parallel execution by spawning a web worker with `web_sys`, loading WASM code in the web worker and interacting between the main thread and the worker.
+A simple example of parallel execution by spawning a web worker with `web_sys`, loading Wasm code in the web worker and interacting between the main thread and the worker.

 ## Building & compatibility